Mary-godspet/Brewery-Data-Project/README.md

 .
 Cost\
 .
 Profit Margin

-This helps itdentify high-performing and underperforming brands
+This helps identify high-performing and underperforming brands

 # 4. Sales Representative Performance
-Sales Reps were eveluated based on their contribution to:\
+Sales Reps were evaluated based on their contribution to:\
 .
 Revenue\
 .
 Profit\
 .
 Quantity Sold